gabrielgyns/gabrielgyns/README.md

 ### Hi there! 😄

-My name is Gabriel Soares from Brazil (🇧🇷).
-I work as a Software Developer at Invillia in a PagSeguro's project.
-I am currently focusing my studies on the Front-end area.
-In my job I'm working directly with Java and React.
+My name is Gabriel Silva Soares from Brazil (🇧🇷).
+I work as a Software Developer at **Invillia in a PagSeguro/PagBank**'s project.
+I am currently focusing my studies on the Front-end.
+In my job I'm working directly with Java and sometimes with React.
 I'm also on my last semester of college 🎓 where I study Information Systems (Sistemas de Informação).

 I started to study programming when I was 17 years old, since then I'm on this world of coffee ☕ and code 💻.